technicallag/technicallag/readme.md

 This project uses the project, version and dependencies tables from the libraries.io/data set.

-Unpack these files and run the `dbsetup.sql` file after updating the `copy` commands with the path to the relevant files.
+Unpack these files and run the `dbsetup.sql` file (intended for use with the postgres psql shell) after updating the `copy` commands with the path to the relevant files.

 This is a Maven project.
 It can be run through the command line using: